gersonmontenegro/myStore/README.md

 With that in mind, I'm going to create the navigation structure using [react-navigation](https://reactnavigation.org/docs/en/hello-react-navigation.html), [react-navigation-tabs](https://reactnavigation.org/docs/en/tab-based-navigation.html), and [react-navigation-stack](https://github.com/react-navigation/stack) libraries.

+Also, there were need to run this command:

+    yarn add react-native-gesture-handler react-native-reanimated react-nat
+    ive-screens react-native-safe-area-context @react-native-community/masked-view

 > Written with [StackEdit](https://stackedit.io/).